bigboydeku/Operating-Systems/README.md

 ## Creating stdio.h
 This was created to understand the implementation of C language libraries and how they give programs access to certain functions.
 I have implemented a few types of printing functions.

+## Priority Changing and Scheduling
+Modification of process attributes allows us to implement priority values to processes, which can be manipulated to implement priority scheduling.
+The lower the priority value for a process, the higher the priority for running.